shawilly/zendesk-authorization-base64-encoder/README.md

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/shawilly/zendesk-authorization-base64-encoder/blob/main/LICENSE) file for details.

 ---